Vocabulary is a stored set of words that is expandable.

-Vocabulary is an expandable, stored set of words that students know the meanings of and use.
-It has both print and speech forms.
-Beginning readers use their knowledge of the spoken form of a word to recognize the print version of that same word.
-If they find a match between the word on the page and a word they have learned through listening and speaking, they will keep reading.
-If the word they are reading is not in their spoken vocabulary, that word will interrupt their reading.
+A strong vocabulary is vital to comprehension and enhances fluency.
+When students match text to words they have learned through listening and speaking, it becomes easier to read fluently; if a word they are reading is not in their spoken lexicon, that word will interrupt their reading.
 That new word must be learned, in both form and meaning, before it can be added to their vocabulary.

 Vocabulary is important for reading to learn as well as learning to read.
-Below are some strategies for increasing your students’ vocabulary.
+Below are some strategies for increasing your students’ lexicon.

 “Read alouds”—sessions in which the teacher reads aloud to the class and engages students with questions and conversation—are probably the best-known way to expose students to the meanings of words that are not part of their current lexicon.
 To implement this strategy, intentionally select words that you want to teach in connection to class read alouds.
-It is okay to quickly define a word that comes up in your story if students do not know it, but you can also return to new and unfamiliar words after reading them to make sure students understand their meanings.
+Model to the students how you use supporting words near the unknown word to help you create meaning for the new word.

 Students truly own a word when they can effortlessly use it in speaking and writing.
 Make it compulsory for students to use a new vocabulary word at least five times in their conversations with classmates.
 Keep track of how many times the new word is used in the classroom.
 Encourage students to use the word at home with their family members.
 Reward students when they correctly use the new words in their writing.